Kim Possible: Casting

 To prepare herself for the role of Rufus, Nancy Cartwright, best known for her long-running voice work as Bart Simpson on The Simpsons, researched naked mole rats extensively to the point of which she became "a font of useless trivia" and knowledge.
 Cartwright cites Rufus among her two most difficult characters to voice due to the constant use of her diaphragm required to produce 18 mole rat sound effects.
 Her performance earned her a Daytime Emmy Award nomination for Outstanding Performer in an Animated Program.
 John DiMaggio was cast as Drakken based on his vocal performance as Bender on the animated sitcom Futurama.
 The creators mused, "Drakken is as funny as he is because of how funny John is.
 Like any of the great voiceover guys, he can do multiple voices.
 He also just has a terrific comedic sense", while director and animator Steve Loter described both Friedle and DiMaggio as "experts in ad-libbing."
+DiMaggio took inspiration for Drakken's voice and mannerisms from Harvey Korman's performance as Hedley Lamarr in Blazing Saddles.
 Schooley and McCorkle had previously worked with Nicole Sullivan on Buzz Lightyear of Star Command and thus created the role of Shego with her in mind.
 Sullivan's first recording session opposite DiMaggio established a chemistry between the two voice actors and their respective characters, out of which Shego's signature sarcasm was introduced and eventually expanded upon.
 During the show's inaugural season, the actors generally recorded separate from each other, but Friedle, DiMaggio and Sullivan experienced opportunities to record together during the second season.
 Having been attending high school in New York at the time, Romano would mostly work remotely and usually be "phone patched in" whenever necessary; there is only one occasion during which the entire main cast recorded together.